BilalM04/BlackJack/README.md

 ## How to Play

 1. **Download:**
-   - Download the `Black Jack.zip` file from the repository.
+   - Download the `Blackjack.zip` file from the repository.

 2. **Unzip and Run:**
    - Unzip the downloaded file.